ImtiazVision/Cloud-Computing/Virtualization/virtualization.md

 **Sustainability**- energy savings achieved by the use of less hardware and electricity **Availability**- the ability to backup, clone, and run redundant virtual machines.
 **Security**- isolation of virtual machines and applications

+### Software Virtualization :

+Application or software Virtualization isolates programs/applications from the underlying hardware on which they are run.

+It allows apps to execute in environments where the native application would fail.

+It helps to maintain a common software baseline across numerous machines, which saves system integration and management expenses.